 By Trond Overland

 (March 2012) – Ours is a time of increasing collective concern and rapidly decreasing faith in the self-centred capitalist system.
-While the global market crisis continues on its hazardous journey towards brutal meltdown, the cooperative model emerges as the new, dignified way of doing business.
+Not that the capitalist care.
+While the global market crisis continues on its hazardous journey towards brutal meltdown, cooperative models emerge as new, dignified ways of doing business.

 The incoming system: Cooperatives